 "How to Succeed in Business Without Trying," directed by Jay Manley with a great cast, ran July 20-August 12, 2012.
 Read John Orr's review.

 High Release Dance

 High Release Dance puts on one big show every two years.
-We caught the show this year and loved it.
+We caught the show that ran May 31 and June 1, 2013, and loved it.
 Read John Orr' review.

 "Sister Act" got a terrific cast at Hillbarn Theatre, May 4 through May 28, 2017.
 Tony Lacy-Thompson reviewed.

 "Cabaret," one of the greatest, most important musicals of the 20th century, got a fabulous production with an excellent cast, January 19 through February 5, 2017, at Hillbarn Theatre.
 John Orr reviewed.